isabella232/sfcc-helpcenter/content/md/first-steps/what-data.md

 # Product associations

-Depending on your product association configuration, the SFCC cartridge imports your PIM product associations.
+Depending on your [product association mapping configuration](05-mapping-configuration.html), the SFCC cartridge imports your PIM product associations.

-::: info
 **Mapping between your PIM and SFCC:**<br>
 The SFCC cartridge maps PIM `product associations` with SFCC `product recommendations`.<br>
-Depending on your product association configuration, each PIM `product association type` is mapped with SFCC `product recommendation type`.
+Depending on your [product association mapping configuration](05-mapping-configuration.html), each PIM `product association type` is mapped with SFCC `product recommendation type`.

+::: info
+** With the SFCC Cartridge since V19.3.3 **
+The SFCC cartridge can also map PIM `product associations` with SFCC `product links`.<br>
+Depending on your [product association mapping configuration](05-mapping-configuration.html), each PIM `product association type` is mapped with SFCC `product link type`.
 :::

 # Currencies